BSB50620 Diploma of Marketing & Communication

 Any AQF qualification at the Certificate IV or above in any discipline area delivered and assessed in English only will be deemed as meeting both the academic and English language entry requirements.

-The entry requirement – the Certificate IV in Marketing and Communications delivered and assessed in English only will be deemed as meeting both the academic and English language entry requirements.
+The entry requirement – the Certificate IV in Marketing and Communication delivered and assessed in English only will be deemed as meeting both the academic and English language entry requirements.

 The Diploma of Marketing and Communication duration is up to 78 weeks.
 There are 60 weeks of course delivery plus 18 weeks term break.